elde-n/roblox-join.py/README.md

 ```

 ## Adding Users
-Edit the 'accounts' file and add a newline containing "user:cookie"
+Edit the '~/.config/accounts' file and add a newline containing "user:cookie"

 ## Adding Games
-Edit the 'games' file and add a newline containing "place-id:alias"
+Edit the '~/.config/games' file and add a newline containing "place-id:alias"